-- Name: Denotes the volume name. - Storage Class: Refer to the storage class creation page listed here: StorageClass Creation - Type: Metalk8s currently only supports RawBlockDevice and SparseLoopDevice. - Device path: Refers to the path of an existing storage device. - 6.
+- Name: Denotes the volume name. - Labels: A set of key/value pairs that are used by Persistent Volume Claims to select the right Persistent Volumes. - Storage Class: Refer to the storage class creation page listed here: StorageClass Creation - Type: Metalk8s currently only supports RawBlockDevice and SparseLoopDevice. - Device path: Refers to the path of an existing storage device. - 6.
 Finally, click the Create button